 Make sure that you have access to natural lighting in your office.
 One of the best ways to do this while also saving space is to put your desk in front of a window.
 Studies have shown that having exposure to natural light has a wide range of health benefits, including increased productivity.

 According to a study done by researchers at the interdepartmental neuroscience program at Northwestern University, there is a strong correlation between daylight exposure in the workplace and your quality of sleep, mental health, visual acuity, productivity, and physical health.

 Nothing is as healthy as having access to natural lighting, but these bulbs are about as close as you can come to “unnatural” natural lighting.
 Good task lighting can completely transform your office space, and an amazing lamp can make a statement.

 2. High-Speed Internet Access

-One study revealed that, on average, workers waste a full week each year waiting on their Internet connection to respond.
+One study revealed that, on average, workers waste a full week each year waiting on their internet connection to respond.
 One week wasted on looking for missing papers and a second week wasted waiting for your computer to load—that is an entire year's worth of vacation!

 3. Network Router

-According to PCMag, with today's connection of home products, including smart TVs, mobile devices, and laptops, it is critical to outfit your home office with a network router that is able to handle your demand for Wi-Fi connectivity.
+According to PCMag, with today's connection of home products, including smart TVs, mobile devices, and laptops, it is critical to outfit your home office with a network router to handle your demand for Wi-Fi connectivity.

-When you are shopping for a network router, consider the size of the area where you need coverage and the kinds of devices that will be connected to the router.
+When shopping for a network router, consider the size of the area where you need coverage and the kinds of devices connected to the router.
 You may not necessarily need a network router that offers the highest performance, and you shouldn't pay for features that you won't use.

 4. Surge Protector

 Believe it or not, The National Institute of Standards and Technology reports that regardless of where you live, your house will experience power surges.
-While power surges are brief, they are considered to be the most destructive kind of electrical power disturbance.
+While power surges are brief, they are considered the most destructive kind of electrical power disturbance.

 Even small, repeated power surges can slowly damage your equipment.
 Although a few small surges may go unnoticed, the integrity of your computer and its components will be compromised and eventually stop working.

 5. Printer/Scanner or Multipurpose Machine

-Despite the fact that we live in a predominantly paperless world, having the option to print and scan at home is a large part of being productive.
-I know that, before I got my printer, there was always that “one thing” I needed to run out to print at the library or scan into an email.
+Even though we live in a predominantly paperless world, having the option to print and scan at home is a large part of being productive.
+Before I got my printer, I knew that there was always that “one thing” I needed to run out to print at the library or scan into an email.

 If you need the option to fax, the Canon Office and Business MX922 might be right for you.
 This printer is wireless, so it allows you to print from wherever you are and from any application that you're using.
 It also lets you share your printer with anyone that you choose.

-Two other wireless machines, HP OfficeJet 4650 and HP Envy 4520, are cost-friendly options that might be better for your needs.
+Two other wireless machines, HP OfficeJet 4650 and HP Envy 4520 are cost-friendly options that might be better for your needs.
 While they still have multiple functions, they do not have the option to fax, which is something you may not need anyway.

-If you really want to save desk space, look into getting a CamScanner.
+If you want to save desk space, look into getting a CamScanner.
 This will allow you to use your smartphone as a scanner.
 While it does result in lower quality images than a desktop model, the quality is sufficient enough to read anything you scan.

 6. Uninterruptible Power Supply (UPS)